kaiosilveira/design-patterns/README.md

 - [Chain of Responsibility](/chain-of-responsibility): Helps avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.

-- [Strategy](/strategy): Defines a family of algorithms, encapsulate each one, and make them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it.

-- [Observer](/observer): Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 - [Command](/command): Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

 - [Interpreter](/interpreter): Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

-- [Template method](/template-method): Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
-Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

 - [Iterator](/iterator): Provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+- [Mediator](/mediator): Defines an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

+- **Memento**: Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

+- [Observer](/observer): Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

 - [State](/state): Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

+- [Strategy](/strategy): Defines a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+- [Template method](/template-method): Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+- **Visitor**: Represent an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of elements on which it operates.